acend/helm-basics-training/content/en/docs/05.0/_index.md

 #### Values

-Check if all defined values in `values.yaml` look ok to you.
+Check whether all defined values in `values.yaml` look ok to you.
 Also check if those values used in the templates reference the correct ones.

 ### Solution